Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 ![DCRLogIngestion_Data_Collection_Rule_10](Images/DCRLogIngestion_Data_Collection_Rule_10.png)

-This process will need to be repeated for "**O365GeneralAuditLogsDCR**".
-After creating the "**O365GeneralAuditLogsDCR**" Data Collection Rule in the way that was shown for "**SignInLogsDCR**", enter "**O365GeneralAuditLogs**" as the table name and select "**O365GeneralAuditLogsDCE**" from the drop down list.
+This process will need to be repeated for "**OfficeActivityLogsDCR**".
+After creating the "**OfficeActivityLogsDCR**" Data Collection Rule in the way that was shown for "**EntraSignInLogsDCR**", enter "**OfficeActivityLogs**" as the table name and select "**OfficeActivityLogsDCE**" from the drop down list.

 ![DCRLogIngestion_Data_Collection_Rule_11](Images/DCRLogIngestion_Data_Collection_Rule_11.png)

-Upload the file content located at [Samples/O365GeneralAuditLogsSample.json](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/blob/main/Samples/O365GeneralAuditLogsSample.json), then click "**Next**".
+Upload the file content located at [Samples/OfficeActivityLogsSample.json](https://github.com/Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/blob/main/Samples/O365GeneralAuditLogsSample.json), then click "**Next**".

 ![DCRLogIngestion_Data_Collection_Rule_12](Images/DCRLogIngestion_Data_Collection_Rule_12.png)